 My practice focuses on white-collar criminal defense and civil litigation across the nation.
 In the white-collar area, I have represented individuals and businesses facing government investigations and indictments, as well as people who were previously found guilty.
-These matters have involved potential or actual charges for many types of offenses, including health care (such as health care fraud, violating the Anti-Kickback Statute, and misleading or off-label promotion of prescription medications) and public corruption (such as bribing officials, defrauding federal programs, and violating campaign finance laws).
+These matters have involved potential or actual charges for many types of offenses, including health care (such as health care fraud, violating the Anti-Kickback Statute, and misleading or off-label promotion of prescription medications) and public corruption (such as bribery, defrauding federal programs, and violating campaign finance laws).
 In the civil arena, I have represented individuals and companies, from multinational corporations to startups, in a wide array of complex and sensitive matters.
 Among other things, I have won several significant payments from insurance companies and am currently lead counsel for the plaintiffs in several high-stakes lawsuits.
-I have extensive appellate experience in both criminal and civil cases, including in the U.S. Supreme Court, six federal courts of appeals, a number of state appellate courts, and the U.S. Supreme Court.
+I have extensive appellate experience in both criminal and civil cases, including in the U.S. Supreme Court, six federal courts of appeals, and a number of state appellate courts.

 A number of my more notable successes have involved obtaining favorable resolutions, without publicity, that remain confidential.
 I take on a limited number of matters at a time, which allows me to give each case and each client the extensive and personalized attention they deserve.